araobp/data-science/STM32/MEMSMIC.md

 - right bit shift operation inside DFSDM to fit the internal data into 24bit length (or into 16bit length for feature engineering).
 - "output_data >> 9" operation by CPU

+**From now on, I am going take this approach for feature engineering with the DFSDM configuraion 5:**
+- right bit shift operation inside DFSDM to fit the internal data into 16bit length.
+- "output_data >> 8" operation by CPU.

 ## Reference

 - [Getting started with sigma-delta digital interface